LEARN TO HUNT CLINIC

 Attire: A hunt or show jacket and show shirt or turtleneck with a stock tie (if you have it), riding boots, neutral-coloured breeches and a safety helmet.
 Basically, anything neat and tidy that you have in your closet will be fine, but the safety helmet is a must.

-10:45 - The Masters will call for your attention.
+9:45 am: The Masters will call for your attention.
 There is always a list of announcements before a hunt.
-At this time the Masters will thank as many drag layers, whips, field masters and the land owners and other volunteers who made it possible that day to have our hunt.
-We will also give you a run down of what to expect and make any additional announcements at this time.
-They will also identify your Field Masters.
-That is where you need to pay attention.
+At this time, the Masters will thank the many draglayers, whips, fieldmasters and other volunteers who made it possible that day to have our hunt.
+They will give you a rundown of what to expect and make

-• 2nd Field- This field is still pretty fast.
+• 2nd field- This field is still pretty fast.
 You won’t be that far behind the leaders, but there are never any jumps that you can’t avoid.

-• 3rd Field – This field is for the happy-hackers among us.
-Your Field Master is going to take you for a slower ride cutting a lot of corners.
+• 3rd field – This field is for the happy-hackers among us.
+Your fieldmaster is going to take you for a slower ride cutting a lot of corners.
 In doing so you get to see the hounds work from a different perspective and still enjoy the show.

 Pick your group and keep your group.
-If at any time you need to change groups or retire, tell your field master.
-Your field master keeps track of everyone in their group so you must stick together.
+If at any time you need to change groups or retire, tell your fieldmaster.
+Your fieldmaster keeps track of everyone in their group so you must stick together.

 If you have any questions on the clinic, don't hesitate to contact masters@ottawavalleyhunt.com.